 Bicalutamide may cause nausea, breast tenderness, hot flashes, loss of libido, and impotence.
-(Refer to the PDQ summaries on Gastrointestinal Complications; Nausea and Vomiting; Sweats and Hot Flashes; and Sexuality and Reproductive Issues for information.)
+(Refer to the PDQ summaries on Gastrointestinal Complications; Nausea and Vomiting; Hot Flashes and Night Sweats; and Sexuality and Reproductive Issues for information.)

 The steroidal antiandrogen, megestrol acetate, suppresses androgen production incompletely and is generally not used as initial therapy.